 Equipment needed: none

-Don’t let the ‘beginner’ status fool you.
-This exercise is easy to get right but is not easy on your hamstrings!
-You are going to feel the burn, that is for sure!
+Bent leg lifts (also known as “Donkey Kicks”) is a leg curl alternative that’s easy to get right but is hard on your hamstrings.
 If you haven’t done much hamstring work before, this is a great bodyweight exercise for building some base hamstring strength.

 - Begin square on your hands and knees with a flat back.